Su-Yeon Jang takes LPGA Tour's Lotte Championship lead

 KAPOLEI, Hawaii (AP) -- Su-Yeon Jang took the Lotte Championship lead in the completion of the third round Friday morning and opened a three-stroke cushion in the afternoon with a third-round 7-under 65.

-The 22-year-old sponsor invite from South Korea had a 17-under 199 total at Ko Olina Golf Club.
+The 22-year-old sponsor invite from South Korea had a 17-under 199 total - two strokes off the tournament record for 72 holes - at Ko Olina Golf Club.
 She completed her second straight 67 in the morning in the rain-delayed event.

 Cristie Kerr and Alena Sharp, the 35-year-old Canadian looking for her first LPGA Tour victory, were tied for second.
 Kerr had a 62 to tie Lizette Salas' tournament record.
 Kerr, who turns 40 this year, played the back nine in 29, with birdies on seven of her last eight holes.